kpetremann/mqtt-exporter/README.md

 ESPHome is supported only when using the default `state_topic`: "<TOPIC_PREFIX>/<COMPONENT_TYPE>/<COMPONENT_NAME>/state". (see [official documentation](https://esphome.io/components/mqtt.html#mqtt-component-base-configuration)).

-To set up this, you need to specify the topic prefix used by ESPHome in `ESPHOME_TOPIC_PREFIX` the environment variable (default being "", so disabled).
+To set up this, you need to specify the topic prefix list used by ESPHome in `ESPHOME_TOPIC_PREFIXES` the environment variable (default being "", so disabled).

+This is a list so you can simply set one or more topic prefixes, the separator being a comma.

+Example: `ESPHOME_TOPIC_PREFIXES="esphome-weather-indoor,esphome-weather-outdoor"`

+If all of your ESPHome topics share a same prefix, you can simply put the common part.
+In the above example, `"esphome"` will match all topic starting by "esphome".

 ### Configuration